clemtout-dev/clemtoutlauncher/README.md

 The multiplayer connectivity for Photon relays utilizes a customized version of **Luxon Server**.
 > **Note on Luxon Server:**
 > The server-side logic is based on the [Luxon Server](https://gitlab.com/steamautocracks/manifesthub) project.
 > *Original code by Luxon Server contributors.
-Modified by Clemtout for better compatibility and performance specifically for Photon network relays within ClemtoutLauncher.*
+Modified by Me for better compatibility and performance specifically for Photon network relays within ClemtoutLauncher.*
 > **Note:** This code is not bundled within this repository's source but runs on the community-hosted server backend.

 ## ⚠️ Important: Initial Setup